 - Your residency (in-state, out-of-state, domestic or international)

 - The number of credits in which you are enrolled.

-The fee for new Undergraduate, Graduate, Post-baccalaureate and Law Students is $389.00.
-This is a one-time fee required by all admitted students and appears on your bill at the beginning of your first term at the UO.
+This is a one-time fee required by all new, admitted Undergraduate, Graduate, Post-baccalaureate and Law students and appears on your bill at the beginning of your first term at the UO.